Unified Payments Interface: UPI 2.0

-On 16 August 2018, UPI 2.0 was launched which enabled users to link their overdraft accounts to a UPI handle.
-Users were also able to pre-authorise transactions by issuing a mandate for specific merchant.
-This version also included a feature to view and store the invoice for the transactions.
+On 16 August 2018, UPI 2.0 was launched, which enabled users to link their overdraft accounts to a UPI handle.
+Users were also able to pre-authorise transactions by issuing a mandate for a specific merchant.
+This version also included a feature to view and store an invoice for each transaction.
 An AutoPay facility for recurring payments was also added.
-As of August 2021, State Bank of India, Bank of Baroda and Paytm Payment Bank are live on UPI AutoPay each registering 660,000, 204,000, and 186,000 mandates, respectively.
-From 15 March 2022, Government removed the need of debit card for UPI registration.
-NPCI is planning to expand AutoPay to international markets and operationalize real-time payment dispute resolution mechanism covering 90% of the complaints by September 2022.
+As of August 2021, State Bank of India, Bank of Baroda and Paytm Payments Bank have been live on UPI AutoPay, each registering 660,000, 204,000, and 186,000 mandates, respectively.
+From 15 March 2022, the government removed the need for debit cards for UPI registration.
+NPCI is planning to expand AutoPay to international markets and operationalize real-time payment dispute resolution mechanisms covering 90% of the complaints by September 2022.

 From 8 June 2022, RBI allowed linking RuPay credit cards with UPI.
 Customers can now make credit card payments using UPI, in the absence of a physical card.
-NPCI is working on a real-time feature that will reduce the 24 hours time period taken by banks to unblock funds over time-out or transaction decline to 30 seconds.
+NPCI developed a real-time feature that will reduce the 24-hour time period taken by banks to unblock funds over time-out or transaction declines to 30 seconds.
 The service was officially launched on 20 September 2022.
 On 7 December 2022, RBI announced that UPI will upgrade from single-block-single to single-block-multiple debit for recurring transactions and investments in securities.
-The feature will help the user block funds for specific purpose and release it when needed.
+This feature is expected to help users block funds for specific purposes and release them when needed.

+RBI on 6 April 2023 proposed allowing credit on UPI through pre-approved bank lines which would help customers reduce their dependence on credit cards.
+On its point-of-sale devices, Razorpay introduced a quick refund feature for UPI in 2024.
+Compared to the industry average of five to six business days, the reimbursement will be initiated within 2 minutes.

+After introducing the first card-less UPI automated teller machine (ATM), Hitachi Payment Services is now working on creating a UPI-based cash recycler machine (CRM).
+It will operate on UPI ATMs' opposite principle.
+The Reserve Bank of India and the National Payments Corporation of India are collaborating with the company to explore the feasibility of permitting deposits based on UPI.
+On August 29, 2024, during the Global Fintech Fest, RBI Deputy Governor T Rabi Sankar introduced the UPI Interoperable Cash Deposit (UPI-ICD) feature for cash recycler machine.